What kind of things are published in Cockatrice?

 How do I submit my article?

-Please email it as an attachment to firstname.lastname@example.org.
-If your submission is one or more photos, please include the captions you want in your email.
+Please email it as an attachment to email@example.com.
+If your submission is one or more photos, please include the captions you want in your email along with your mundane and SCA names for attribution purposes.